-Rodenticides are approved by the federal government and use is regulated by the Province, which enacted a temporary (18-month) ban on the use of second-generation anticoagulant rodenticides (brodifacoum, bromodialone, and difethialone) for most residential buildings, office buildings, parks, schools and non-food retail shops, starting on July 21, 2021.
-Exemptions are currently allowed for designated essential services and agricultural operators.
+Rodenticides are approved by the federal government and use is regulated by the Province, which enacted a ban on the use of second-generation anticoagulant rodenticides (brodifacoum, bromodialone, and difethialone) for sale and use in residential (PDF) and non-essential commercial (PDF) settings in B.C.
+Exemptions are allowed for designated essential services and agricultural operators.

-The actions and leadership of progressive B.C. municipalities helped achieve the temporary provincial ban.
-Municipalities can continue to lead with progressive policies that protect local wildlife and solve pest control issues by ensuring all rodenticide use is covered by broader permanent bylaws.
+The actions and leadership of progressive B.C. municipalities helped achieve the provincial ban.
+Municipalities can continue to lead with progressive policies that protect local wildlife and solve pest control issues by ensuring all rodenticide use is covered by broader bylaws.